lucfc/lucfc/README.md

 ### Hi there, I'm Lucas 👋

-- 🔭 I’m currently working on back-end (Mulesoft)
+- 🔭 I’m currently working on back-end (AWS with lambda)
 - 🌱 I’m currently learning NodeJs and TypeScript
 - ⚡ Fun fact: I'm a physic teacher